Some cities create lasting impressions. Yangon (Rangoon) in Myanmar struck us big time.

 Wow – traffic!
-On a visit several years ago, the streets were mostly filled with bicycles and only an occasional car.
+On a previous visit, the streets were mostly filled with bicycles and only an occasional car.

 We quickly learned to cozy up to locals who had mastered the trick of weaving around lines of cars or sprinting across gaps in traffic.

-Commonly spotted: 20-something NGO staffers, expats and embassy folk, chatting, laughing and kissing each other on the cheeks when joining or leaving.
+Commonly spotted: 20-something NGO staffers, expats and embassy folk, chatting, laughing and kissing each other on the cheeks when coming and going.